 Respondents with children aged 5-15 were also asked about any additional clubs their children may attend at school where they receive a meal.
-These include breakfast clubs, after-school clubs or lunch/activity clubs that only run during the school holidays.34 The majority of respondents (72%) reported that their children did not attend any supplementary club.
-A fifth of respondents (19%) reported that their children attended a breakfast club in the last 12 months, 8% attended an after-school club where they also received a meal, and 5% attended a lunch and activity club during the school holidays.
+These include breakfast clubs, after-school clubs or lunch/activity clubs that only run during the school holidays.
+The majority of respondents (72%) reported that their children did not attend any supplementary club.
+A fifth of respondents (19%) reported that their children their children attended a breakfast club in the last 12 months, 8% attended an after-school

-34 Question: Did any of the children in your household attend any of the following in the past 12 months?
+&lt;sup>34 Question: Did any of the children in your household attend any of the following in the past 12 months?
 Responses: A breakfast club before school, an after-school club where they also received a meal (tea/dinner), a lunch and activity club that only ran during school holidays, none of these, don't know.
 Base= 720, all online respondents who have child(ren) aged 5- 15 living in the household.